raufsamestone/focuz/readme.md

 To exit Focuz, simply press Ctrl + C

-Contributing
+## Contributing

 If you'd like to contribute to Focuz, feel free to submit a pull request.
-Before submitting a pull request, be sure to run the tests by running the following command in the root directory:

-License

-Focuz is released under the MIT License.
-Feel free to use, modify, and distribute this tool as you see fit.